zhutyler21/AIPainting-Structured-Prompts/prompt.md

 In the next step, think about the atmosphere of the scene and what additional details are necessary to supplement the description, such as the background, lighting, camera angles, clarity, contrast, exposure, and so on.

-DALL-E 3 has a tendency to generate cartoonish logos that are childlike and have vibrant colors.
-Take steps to mitigate it.

 Examples:
 <
 Theme: humanoid mech